VictoKu1/Social-Network-Analyzer/README.md

 ## Disclaimer

-- This software is provided “as is,” without any warranty or guarantee.
+- This software is provided "as is," without any warranty or guarantee.
-- The output from any language model can be inaccurate or biased.
-- Please use responsibly and always comply with the relevant platform policies and laws.
-- Do not use this software for any high-stakes decisions.
+- Always comply with social media platforms' terms of service and API usage policies.
-- Always respect user privacy and data protection laws.
+- Respect user privacy and data protection regulations.
-- If you have any concerns, please contact the author.
-- The author is not responsible for any misuse or damage caused by this software.